DAIV : SWE's AI Assistant

 - DAIV generates plan: Analyzes codebase and posts detailed implementation steps

-- DAIV implements: Creates pull request with rate limiting code, tests, and documentation
+- DAIV implements: Creates merge request with rate limiting code, tests, and documentation

-- Reviewer requests changes: "Use Redis instead of in-memory storage"
+- Reviewer requests changes: "@daiv use Redis instead of in-memory storage"

 - DAIV updates code: Automatically modifies the implementation to use Redis